The Incredible Story Of How Ronaldinho Tricked Kleberson Into Signing For Manchester United

 More Like ThisMore Like This

 "That's a joke between us until today.
 He knows that he owes me one."

 Never really deemed good enough by Sir Alex Ferguson, Kleberson made just 20 league appearances for United and was offloaded to Besiktas in 2005.

 Years on from his failed move to United, Ronaldinho revealed he was 48 hours away from becoming a United player.

-"It almost happened with United," Ronaldinho said to Four Four Two earlier this year.
+"It almost happened with United," Ronaldinho said to Four Four Two.

 "It was a matter of 48 hours, but Sandro Rosell had told me way before I got the offer: 'If I become Barca president, will you come?'
 I said yes.

 "It was only a matter of details with United when Rosell called to say he was going to win the elections there.
 And I had promised to him that I'd play for Barca.
 It was a quick negotiation.
 I told the English I had chosen Barca."

 At Barca, Ronaldinho would win back-to-back La Liga titles and the Champions League, as well as claiming the 2005 Ballon d'Or.